 For ethical sourcing, we will:

 - work with our suppliers in higher-risk spend categories to conduct due diligence in our supply chains to promote respect for human rights

 - use our affiliation to Electronics Watch and Sedex to monitor the supply chains of our suppliers in higher-risk spend categories

 For equality and diversity, we will:

-- remove barriers in our procurement approaches and processes that inhibit Small to Medium Enterprises (SMEs), community sector organisations, diverse enterprises and under-represented groups from easily entering our supply chain
+- strive to remove barriers in our procurement approaches and processes that inhibit small to medium enterprises (SMEs), community sector organisations, diverse enterprises and under-represented groups from easily entering our supply chain

-- monitor and report upon the diversity of our supplier base.
+- monitor and report upon the value of our business awarded to SMEs

 For health and safety, we will: